AlanGarc1a/GameHub/README.md

 # GameHub

-A MERN application where users can add their favorite video games from any generation and review them.
+A MERN application where users can create, update, and delete a game.

 # Motivation

 To build a full stack application using the MERN stack.

+# Technologies

+* Express.js
+* Mongoose.js
+* React.js
+* Axios for http requests

 # Task Lists

-- [x] Create the Login Form and Register Form
 - [x] Create the navigation
 - [x] Create the game card
 - [x] Render a list of cards
 - [x] Add the create new card
 - [x] Create the server
-- [x] Create the user and game card models
+- [x] Create game card model
-- [x] Save a user when he registers
 - [x] Create the edit route